Is Tor Browser Safe? 5 Things You Should Know Before Using It

 - It is free and open-source.
 Tor is a free solution run by an international group of volunteers.
 It relies heavily on privacy enthusiasts worldwide and is constantly improved thanks to users’ donations.

-Clearly, Tor has much to offer for those who value their Internet privacy.
+Clearly, Tor browser has much to offer for those who value their Internet privacy.
 But it also has certain vulnerabilities to watch out for.
 Let’s take a closer look at the main specifics of Tor in terms of your online safety.

 Here are the positive and the negative sides of Tor you need to be aware of.
 At the end of this list, we will summarize the advantages and disadvantages of the Tor browser.

-1. Tor provides multiple online privacy features
+1. Tor browser provides multiple online privacy features

 Tor is a privacy-focused solution, so it offers many helpful features for those who want to protect their identities online.
 Here are the most important ones:

 - It encrypts your traffic and hides your IP address.
 As said, your data goes through multi-layer encryption and decryption processes.
-Besides, Tor masks your IP address multiple times before your request reaches its destination.
+Besides, Tor browser masks your IP address multiple times before your request reaches its destination.
 So it’s extremely difficult for online snoopers to trace your activities.

 - It blocks third-party trackers.
 No intrusive ads, no targeted campaigns.
-Tor hides your activities from advertising agencies and websites you’re visiting.
+Tor browser hides your activities from advertising agencies and websites you’re visiting.

 - It protects you from fingerprinting.
 Fingerprinting is a malicious technique allowing third parties to collect data about users and their hardware through their web browsers.
-Tor prevents anyone from identifying you and your device.
+Tor browser prevents anyone from identifying you and your device.

 - It doesn’t keep your data and history.
 Any browsing data, from search history to cookies, disappear once you go offline.